Edge Mapper for RBFE Calculations

 For this tutorial, the CDK2 receptor and sixteen ligands have been selected.
 The files can be downloaded below with the ligand mapping text file as well.

 Running the floe is straightforward.
 Figure 1 shows the Job Form for the Edge Mapper for RBFE Calculations Floe.
 Here, you can define the names of the job and the output datasets and select the Orion dataset of input ligands (for this tutorial, use the CDK receptor and ligand dataset you just downloaded).
 The Mapper will upload a .tar.gz file with useful information about selected edges as well as the edge information for all possible edges; you must specify this file name as well.
 In addition, you must set the name of the All Edges Mapper Dataset for all possible \(n(n-1)/2\) edges, which could be used in the Analyze page to select new sets of edges.
-If you want run the floe using an external map file, you can specify it with the Optional Ligand Edge Map File parameter.
+If you want to run the floe using an external map file, you can specify it with the Optional Ligand Edge Map File parameter.
 For this tutorial, you may use the CDK2 ligand mapping file downloaded above.
 When using an external map file, the Mapper will not attempt to connect “similar” ligands to create edges, but it will only form edges based on those defined in the input map file.

 At the end of the run, a Floe Report is produced with the generated map shown in Figure 2.